 We have added to our overarching privacy notices explaining how the university will collect, use and protect data specifically with regards to the Coronavirus (Covid-19) pandemic.

-A Data Protection Impact Assessment has also been carried out and further information on handling information safely while home working is available on the university’s Data Protection webpage.
+A Data Protection Impact Assessment has also been carried out.
+Further information on handling information securely and the privacy rights of individuals is available on the university’s information compliance webpages.

 Colleagues who have agreed reasonable adjustments in place to support a physical or mental health condition should initially discuss how these will be managed at home with their line manager.
 As far as is practically possible, adjustments should be continued at home, through appropriate risk assessments.
 Further advice can be sought from Occupational Health, please discuss with your line manager if this is required.